 Depending on how regulation goes over the next decade, you may see the custodial wallet model grow more than the alternative.

 While non-custodial wallets are much more powerful than custodial wallets, custodial wallets are definitely getting better.

-Some crypto exchanges are beginning to offer exposure and interoperability through DeFi products which is a growing part of the industry to watch out for.
+Some crypto exchanges are beginning to offer exposure and interoperability through DeFi products, a growing part of the industry to watch out for.
 This is primarily through Earn and Stake products which generally incorporate traditional lending or sometimes modern DeFi strategies on the backend.
-In the US, DeFi is largely not allowed and BlockFi had to pay $100 million in penalties because of their failure to adhere to certain compliance disclosures.
+DeFi is essentially not allowed in the US, and BlockFi had to pay $100 million in penalties because it failed to adhere to specific compliance disclosures.
 Whoops.